-Particularly in the 4K model we tested here, we find the 100% sRGB color reproduction through Dell’s CinemaColor tools to be top-notch, made better by some popping HDR techniques and 400 nits of brightness.
-The 4K panel is definitely very detailed, but it still might be a bit too much for a 13.3-inch viewing area.
+Specifically on the 4K model we tested for the review, we find the 100% sRGB color reproduction through Dell’s CinemaColor tools to be gorgeous, made even better by some popping HDR techniques and 400 nits of brightness.
+The 4K panel is very detailed, but it still might be a bit too much for a 13.3-inch viewing area.

-Overall, there wasn’t much that needed to be changed about the XPS 13 design, except for that one particular elephant in the room, which Dell managed to fix.
+Overall, there wasn’t a lot that needed to be changed about the XPS 13 design, except for that one particular elephant in the room that Dell finally fix.

 First reviewed January 2019